 \subsubsection{Frequency Tokens}

 Frequency tokens capture short-time spectral structure, including changes in periodicity and shifts in band-wise energy that may be hard to see in raw samples.
-We obtain $\bm{S}$ using a differentiable short-time Fourier transform $W_\theta$.
-This design makes the frequency pathway directly trainable under the cycle consistency objective in Sec.~\ref{cycle}, which encourages spectra that remain consistent with the reconstructed signal.
-The $\bm{S}$ is obtained via $\bm{X}$:
+We obtain $\bm{S}$ using a differentiable short-time Fourier transform.
+This design makes the frequency pathway directly trainable under the cycle consistency objective in Sec.~\ref{cycle}, which encourages spectral consistency with the reconstructed signal. $\bm{S}$ is obtained from $\bm{X}$ as: